WT20: India-Pak tie is more than a game, says Ravichandran Ashwin

-Off-spinner Ravichandran Ashwin insists the clash between arch-rivals India and Pakistan is bigger than the Ashes; says it's border rivalry
+Indian off-spinner Ravichandran Ashwin insists the clash between arch-rivals India and Pakistan is bigger than the Ashes; says it's border rivalry ahead of the WT20 encounter

 Kolkata: India off-spinner Ravichandran Ashwin is known to be a straight-talker and at yesterday's pre-match press conference, he made no bones about the fact that today's big ticket clash against Pakistan is as good as a do-or-die encounter for the Men in Blue.
 "The (Indo-Pak) rivalry is huge… it's bigger than the Ashes.
 It's not a game.
 For Indians and Pakistanis fans, it's more than a game, it's a border rivalry," said Ashwin ahead of today's Eden Gardens World T20 encounter.